Contents

 That’s it.
 No server contacted, no internet required, just maths over a secret and the wall clock.
 Which means whoever holds the secret can generate your codes.
 If that’s a cloud service you can’t export from, you don’t really hold it — they do.

 The practical upshot: store the secret somewhere you control.
 I keep mine in a password manager that supports TOTP, so the secret lives in the same encrypted vault I already back up myself.
+If you self-host that vault — I moved to Vaultwarden years ago precisely so nobody but me holds the master key — then your TOTP seeds live on hardware you own, backed up on your terms.
 Some people prefer a dedicated open-source app that exports a plain, portable file.
 Both are fine.
 What’s not fine is a service that can lock you out of your own seeds.

 TOTP is enormously better than nothing.
 It defeats password reuse and credential-stuffing outright.
 But it has one fatal flaw: it’s phishable.
 If a fake login page asks for your password and then your six digits, you’ll happily type both, and the attacker relays them to the real site within the thirty-second window.
 The code doesn’t know which site it’s being typed into.
 Neither do you, when the domain is paypa1-secure.com at 7am.